 But there are other advantages to this than just being simple and easy.
-By investing the money when you have, you are always invested in the market.
+By investing the money that you have, you are always invested in the market.
 You do not have to wait several months for this money to be invested.
-It means that your money does not wait with a zero interest rate in your bank account.
+It means your money does not wait with a zero interest rate in your bank account.
 Instead, it can get returns from the stock market earlier.
 And it is much better to build a habit when you build it more frequently.

 Differences in investing frequencies

 The best way to know whether investing every month or every quarter makes any difference is by running simulations!
 And it turns out I have a wealth of historical data available!

 I have collected a lot of data for my simulations of the Trinity Study.
 I have the monthly returns of the U.S. stock market from 1871 to 2019.
 So, I can use this data to see the difference between different investing frequencies.

 Let’s start with the average portfolio after ten years of investing.
 The investor is investing 1000 USD per month.
 If the investing frequency is two months, the investor will wait two months and invest 2000 USD.
 And if the frequency is six months, the investor will wait six months and invest 6000 USD.
 At the end of the simulation period, I will take the average portfolio value into account.

 So, let’s start to see the difference after ten years of investing:

 After ten years, if you invest once per quarter, you have already lost 1617 USD.
 And if you invest even less frequently every six months, you have lost 4033 USD!
 And it is only by investing 1000 USD every month.

 After 20 years, the quarterly investor lost 5934 USD compared to the monthly investor.
 For most people, this is more than one month of monthly expenses.
 So, the quarterly investor wasted one month already!